algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/functionnal_specifications.md

 ## 3.2.
 Out Of Scope
 Because of the time and resources constraints, we could only include these features in the future versions :
-- shown desmonstration of using F# language for compiling an engine's project.
+- shown demonstration of using F# language for compiling an engine's project.
 - binding with newer version of F#.
 - writing a working manual for using the F# binding.